Constructive Distortion: Improving MLLMs with Attention-Guided Image Warping: Abstract

 \section{Abstract}

 Multimodal large language models (MLLMs) often miss small details and spatial relations in cluttered scenes, leading to errors in fine-grained perceptual grounding.
 We introduce \ourmethodshort, a lightweight method that allocates more resolution to query-relevant content while compressing less informative areas, all while preserving global context.
-At test time, the approach uses an MLLM's cross-modal attention to perform rectilinear warping of the input image, reallocating spatial resolution toward regions the model deems important, without changing model weights or architecture.
+At test time, AttWarp closes a simple self-correction loop: the MLLM first produces cross-modal attention on the original image, which we use to rectilinearly warp the input and re-run the same frozen model, reallocating resolution toward regions it deems important without changing weights or architecture.
 This attention-guided warping preserves all original image information but redistributes it non-uniformly, so small objects and subtle relationships become easier for the same model to read while the global layout remains intact.
-Across five benchmarks (TextVQA, GQA, DocVQA, POPE, MMMU) and four MLLMs (LLaVA, Qwen-VL, InternVL, and InstructBLIP), \ourmethodshort consistently improves accuracy, strengthens compositional reasoning, and reduces hallucinations, outperforming four competitive baselines that manipulate raw images at test time.
+Across nine benchmarks (TextVQA, GQA, DocVQA, POPE, MMMU, MIA-Bench, MMVP, RealWorldQA, BLINK) and four MLLMs (LLaVA, Qwen-VL, InternVL, and InstructBLIP), \ourmethodshort consistently improves accuracy, strengthens compositional reasoning, and reduces hallucinations, outperforming four competitive baselines that manipulate raw images at test time.
 Together, these results show that attention-guided warping prioritizes information relevant to the query while preserving context, and that the same MLLMs perform better when given such warped inputs.
-Project Page: \href{https://dwipddalal.github.io/Attwarp/}{https://dwipddalal.github.io/Attwarp/}
+The code and demos are available on the project page: \url{https://dwipddalal.github.io/Attwarp/}